 If you prefer to stick closer to town, Bloomington has you covered.
 The modern new Hoosier Heights gym, inside a beautifully repurposed church facility, stained glass windows included, is popular with visitors and locals who enjoy bouldering, rock climbing, and yoga.

-Or try your hand at Ninja District’s parkour gym on the B-Line Trail, featuring archery games and indoor ax throwing lanes.
-For a more urban adventure, grab your running shoes or rent a bike, and get a front-row view of downtown along the B-Line Trail.
+For an urban adventure, grab your running shoes or rent a bike, and get a front-row view of downtown along the B-Line Trail.
 And if evening rolls around and you want to keep the energy high, take in a show at The Bluebird to round out the action-packed day.

 What To Eat